(Originally published August 18, 2010)

-She told us how difficult the audition process was to make the Saturday night show, how Jumbo’s really needed to switch up the music (“I’m a DJ!
+The I.M.S.H told us how difficult the audition process was to make the Saturday night show, how Jumbo’s really needs to switch up the music – “I’m a DJ!
 I have some really great music I can bring!
-How cool would it be to have a girl DJ working here?”), and how creating outfits and stage routines was her favorite part of performing.
-She was great to talk to, and I hadn’t planned to spend anymore that night but finally I gave in.
+How cool would it be to have a hot girl DJ working here?” – and how creating outfits and stage routines was her favorite part of performing.
+She was great to talk to.
+I hadn’t planned to spend anymore that night, but finally she got me to cave.

 “I’ve got a ten dollar bill.
 Do you have change?”

-“I keep my ones in sets of twenty.
-But I can do ten for you.”
-She counted out ten ones and we swapped bills.
+“I keep my ones in sets of twenty, but I can do ten for you.”
+She counted out ten singles and we swapped bills.
 I gave her two back.